Eckington Greenways

 A clean neighborhood is the first step to a green neighborhood, offering proven health and safety benefits for children and adults, pets, wildlife, and the environment.
 Litter has been shown to impact or correlate to housing values, crime, and psychological well-being.
 In Eckington, some of the most common litter discarded is fast food packaging, drink containers, cigarette butts, broken glass, and plastic waste.
 Community action at sustained litter prevention and cleanup is a vital step to supporting neighborhood greenways.

-The Greenways Committee encourages neighbors to adopt their nearby tree box and plant native plant species, such as low-growing wildflowers.
-If you want to keep things simple, try a mix of eco-friendly grasses and flowering clover; avoid mowing the clover flowers to give insect pollinators an additional source of food.
-Please keep in mind that the priority occupant of tree boxes is the tree, and other plantings should not cause harm or offer undue competition.
-If your tree box is empty, request a tree planting through 311.dc.gov.
+Please join our efforts by caring for trees near your home!
+Water street trees a couple times a week when the weather is dry.
+Newly planted trees have green slow-release water bags that can be filled a couple times a week.
+Mulching one a season (keeping mulch away from the tree base) can help retain moisture during DC's hot and dry summers.
+Interested in more?
+Consider planting native plant species, such as low-growing wildflowers.
+Want to keep things simple?
+Try a mix of eco-friendly grasses and flowering clover; avoid mowing the clover flowers to give insect pollinators an additional source of food.
+Please keep in mind that the priority occupant of tree boxes is the tree, and other plantings should not cause harm.
+If your tree box is empty, request a tree through 311.dc.gov D.C. legislation includes instructions on what is permitted for tree boxes, including information on substrates, planting, fencing, and maintenance.

 Green Spaces At Home